Kattineh/MarkInChI/README.md

 This folder contains a python
 script, markinchi.py, to convert a MarkInChI to a list of inchis and plot them.
 It also has another python script, markmol.py, that can produce markinchi strings from markush 2000V sdf files.
-Moreover, there is a python gui script, markinchi_gui.py, and a .exe application, markinchi_gui.exe, in the dist folder.
+Moreover, there is a python gui script, markinchi_gui.py, and a .exe application, markinchi_gui.exe, that can be built using the batch file, PI.bat, in a virtual environment that contains the rdkit package.
 This version covers all 5 examples described in the
 MarkInChI and VInChI Working Group meeting on 17th of May 2021 (see in resources) and which you can also find in the 'Examples' folder.
 The whole